We’re talking about ceramic coating.

 Well, of course, the products became crazy popular in no time!

 It didn’t take that long to start seeing more and more coated vehicles, not all of them being Lamborghinis.
+Read on to learn more in this article of shine armor blog!

 What is Ceramic Coating?